PrestaShop/prestashop-specs/content/1.7/back-office/catalog/brands-and-suppliers/brands-and-suppliers-brands.md

 weight: 1
 ---

-In this page Brands are addresses are displayed.
+In this page Brands and suppliers are displayed.

 ### Call to action